Lapland-UAS-Tequ/tequ-jetson-basler/README.md

 cd gst-plugin-pylon
 ```

-Common steps continue from here:
+Common steps for both Jetpacks continue from here

+You can also start from here if you are building again:

 ```
 export PYLON_ROOT=/opt/pylon